Left to right: Nicholas Ibello, Gary Williams, and Mark Atkinson

 Associate Financial Planner

 Born and raised in Baltimore, Maryland, Brian grew up as an only child with his mother, Darlene and father, Michael.
 When Brian was just 9 years old, his life changed dramatically when his mother suddenly suffered a stroke.
 While his mother was disabled and hospitalized for an extended period of time, he was taken care of by his father, grandparents, and family friends while his father worked.
 Going from a dual to a single income household was tough, but it equipped Brian with the insight of how suddenly someone’s financial situation and life can change.
 With the support and encouragement of Brian’s grandmother, he was taught how to be independent at a young age, including cooking meals, ironing school clothes, and budgeting money.
-This support and hospitality, along with his gratitude of those who have helped him in his life, led him in search of a career where he can help others as well.
+This support and hospitality, along with his gratitude of those who have helped him in his life, led him in search of a career where he can h------WebKitFormBoundary2Dt8vr0BGru5RW8P Content-Disposition: form-data; name="title" Our Team

 Associate Financial Planner & Research Analyst | Chartered Financial Analyst®